kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 [![Youtube](../../content/images/youtube-video.png)](../../timeline/2023/june.md#another-young-girls-funeral)

-- Due to the age of these numerous YouTube films, I'm pretty sure they function as *music-student-porn-genre* adverts which means the danger to children studying music in Spain could be country-wide.
+- Due to the age of these numerous YouTube films, I'm pretty sure they function as *music-student-porn-genre* international adverts which means the danger to children studying music in Spain is very well known - it's likely my Belgian friend was aware of it in 2011.

+#### 6. Viktor (or Danny?) the man that interviewed me for a job in 2016

+- He was the man I saw in the banged up Peugeot on the 11th June 2023, [the day before my *funeral*](../../timeline/2023/june.md#sunday-11th-june) and [driving past me at the beach with the doctor in the passenger seat](../../timeline/2023/june.md#the-trumpet-teacher-and-the-doctor-joan-drive-past-me), and [driving Ana Requena's blue car slowly past me](../../timeline/2023/october.md#the-trumpet-teacher-drives-past-me-in-his-car).
+- He was in the bar with [Brian and Ugly in Amsterdam in 2001](../../timeline/2001-to-2010/2001.md#amsterdam).
 - I also recognize this man as the same man who [interviewed me for a job where I would be looking at genitals all day](../../timeline/2011-to-2020/2016.md#march) in 2016, and who I saw in the town not long after.
-- He was also similar, related maybe to [the man who stalked me at EthCC](../../timeline/2024/july.md#meeting-a-weird-guy) who said he was from Alicante.
-- I believe he told me his name is Viktor, and that he is the man with [the nickname Vigas](../../timeline/2024/august.md#interview-with-the-hacker) who is running the [Beams grooming account](../../timeline/2024/may.md#beams).
+- I believe he told me his name is Viktor, and that he is the man I gave [the nickname Vigas](../../timeline/2024/august.md#interview-with-the-hacker) who ran the [Beams grooming account](../../timeline/2024/may.md#beams).
 - He is the man depicted as a monster on this [police statement's book cover](../../index.md) sitting alongside Domingo Cano Lopez.

-- It's possible there's a group of similar looking men who may be brothers and cousins with curly black hair, some tall some not so, with chunky bodies.
-- He looks similar again to the [man who bumped into me at EthCC](../../timeline/2024/july.md#meeting-a-weird-guy), a man I had not seen before.
+#### 7. The pangolin

+- There was another man who I never saw at the conservatory, or in the street, or anywhere consciously until a few weeks ago.
+- He must have been in my apartment on a regular basis, however, as I remembered his face the moment I saw it as being a "trumpet teacher".
+- This man, I believe, is the man referred to in stalker posts as the pangolin I would pay to hug.
+- For the record, I wouldn't hug him for free.

+### Male family relations hovering around

+- There were distinctly familial characters, relations to the above, popping up all over during this time.
+- One of them was [Patricia Penny's husband](../../timeline/2021/december.md#christmas) who is probably the same [man who came out to terrorize me on Halloween](../../timeline/2023/october.md#halloween).
+- [The man who stalked me at EthCC](../../timeline/2024/july.md#meeting-a-weird-guy), who said he was from Alicante, also looked like a relation of trumpet teachers.
-- Could the photo of the boy that came up first on my Google search results for well over a year be Viktor, or one of the others, as a young man?
+- The photo of the boy that came up first on my Google search results for well over a year looked like none of the above but someone was trying to make me think he was included - and I did.

 ![The deep-set man](../../content/images/fake-accounts/family/Vigas%20as%20a%20young%20man.jpg)

-- I don't think they're the same.
-- I believe I saw the grown-up version of this person, whoever he is, on the beach on [6th October 2024](../../timeline/2024/october.md#possum-man-on-the-beach) and I have a body cam image of that man and a bunch of other middle-aged local gentlemen who came out to terrorize me that afternoon.
+- I believe I saw this person, the grown-up version, on the beach on [6th October 2024](../../timeline/2024/october.md#possum-man-on-the-beach) and I have a body cam image of that man and a bunch of other middle-aged local gentlemen who came out specifically to terrorize me that afternoon.

 ### AI mix of the trumpet teachers faces